wagtail/cookiecutter-wagtail-package/README.md

 # cookiecutter-wagtail-plugin

-An opinionated cookiecutter template for building Wagtail plugins.
+A cookiecutter template for building Wagtail plugins.

 ## What's included

-### Python

 This creates a simple Python/Django app with a nested "test" app.